guanquann/Stocksera/scheduled_tasks/README.md

 - Reset Stocksera trending table in database.

 ## Frequency to run tasks
-- Do not that the frequency to run the files are for guidance only.
+- Do note that the frequency to run the files are for guidance only.
 You do not need to follow them strictly.
 Change according to your preference.

 | Script Name                                                                           | Functions                               | Frequency   |
 | ------------------------------------------------------------------------------------- |-----------------------------------------|-------------|